-Additionally, an "embedded" out-of-pocket maximum applies to non-grandfathered medical plans.
-Under this rule, other-than-self-only coverage under a non-grandfathered medical plan may not have an out-of-pocket limit greater than \$8,150 in 2020 for any individual.
-Under IRS rules for an HSA, the HDHP coverage could be structured so that cost-sharing continues until the family as a unit has reached the \$13,800 in 2020 - even if the entire \$13,800 is attributable to only one family member.
-Under the FAQ rule for non-grandfathered medical plans, the HDHP coverage must limit cost-sharing for each individual in the family to \$8,150 in addition to the \$13,800 in 2020 limit on the family as a unit.
-As a result, a large family deductible under a non-grandfathered HDHP could fail to satisfy the ACA's limit on maximum cost-sharing for any individual.
-For example, HDHP coverage with a per person deductible of \$4,500 and \$9,000 per family deductible would not comply with the ACA's embedded out-of-pocket maximum because no individual can be required to pay more than the \$8,150 in 2020.
+Additionally, an "embedded" out-of-pocket maximum will apply to non-grandfathered medical plans beginning in 2016.
+Under this rule, other-than-self-only coverage under a non-grandfathered medical plan may not have an out-of-pocket limit greater than \$6,850 for any individual.
+Under IRS rules for an HSA, the HDHP coverage could be structured so that cost-sharing continues until the family as a unit has reached the \$13,100 limit - even if the entire \$13,100 is attributable to only one family member.
+Under the FAQ rule for non-grandfathered medical plans, the HDHP coverage must limit cost-sharing for each individual in the family to \$6,850 in addition to the \$13,100 limit on the family as a unit.
+As a result, a large family deductible under a non-grandfathered HDHP coverage with a per person deductible of \$3,500 and \$7,000 per family deductible would not comply with PPACA's embedded out-of-pocket maximum because no individual can be required to pay more than the \$6,850 out-of-pocket maximum.

-23.What expenses count against the out-of-pocket maximum under a qualifying HDHP?
+21) What expenses count against the out-of-pocket maximum under a qualifying HDHP?